iotcreators/doclib-downloads/device-integrations/Quectel/BC66/http_download_demo_tool/README.md

 ## Settings File
 The default settings file is config.json file.
 It is used to configure essential parameters necessary to run the download.
 Here's the description of such parameters:
-* "remote_host": the address of the remote host (ipv4 format)
+* "remote_host": the address of the remote host (ipv4 format).
+Variable type: string.
-* "remote_path": the path of the file to be downloaded via HTTP GET (it has to be in the form of /path)
+* "remote_path": the path of the file to be downloaded via HTTP GET (it has to be in the form of /path).
+Variable type: string.
 * "remote_port": the remote port of the http server to connect to.
-Usually the standard port is 80, you can however insert any value between 1 and 65535
+Usually the standard port is 80, you can however insert any value between 1 and 65535.
+Variable type: integer.
 * "local_port": the local port of the connection.
 Any value between 1 and 65535 is admitted.
 Just for reference, the value reported on BC66 manual is 9000.
+Variable type: integer.
 ## CLI parameters
 * -h: optional parameter, displays the help for the application
 * -p (or --Port) <SERIAL_PORT>: mandatory parameter, used to input your serial port which your will communicate to your modem with.
 Example (on windows) -p COM4.